syaifulahdan/Mini-NDN-Work/Assignment 2:NDNrg-Topology/NLSR-Settingup-security-Node4.md

 3. Finally, the NLSR configuration file must be edited before running NLSR.
 The following subsections are provided as a guide for defining and configuring a simple computer network between two computers: router1 and router2.

 Setting up the security
 Configuring security in an NDN network requires to generate, exchange and install, keys and certificates between the root, site, operator and router computers that form the network [NLSRsecconf], [NLSRdevguide], although in practice, it is possible to keep more than one of these entities in a single machine.
-The following example and Figure 1 show how to configure security for a single router, called Router X. In this example, the root, site, operator and Router X are in different computers:
+The following example and Figure 1 show how to configure security for a single router, called Router X. In this example, the root, site, operator and <b>Router X4</b> are in different computers:

 ![alt img](https://named-data.net/doc/NLSR/current/_images/security_comp.png)

 ***

-### Create Certificate : Root
+### Create Certificate : Root Server
 ***
 1. At the root server, generate the root key: